section-engineering-education/engineering-education/content/articles/building-autocorrect-feature-using-nlp-with-python/index.md

 ---
 layout: engineering-education
-status: draft
+status: publish
 published: true
 url: /building-autocorrect-feature-using-nlp-with-python/
 title: Building an Autocorrect Feature using NLP with Python.
-description: The objective of this tutorial is to help the reader understand how Natural Language processing can be used in building autocorrect features for systems, using Python.
+description: The objective of this tutorial is to help the reader understand how Natural Language processing can be used in building autocorrect features for systems using Python.
 author: antony-lia
-date: 2021-11-13T00:00:00-2:30
+date: 2021-12-04T00:00:00-06:40
 topics: [Machine Learning]
 excerpt_separator: <!--more-->
 images: